 Smart Coupons

-Brand‑funded retail promotions should scale — without structural friction.
+Brand‑funded retail activation should scale — without structural friction.

-The model operates as a structured collaboration between Retail Rush (independent coordination and governance) and epay (licensed European payment and retail infrastructure), combining harmonised validation oversight with regulated settlement rails.
+Built as a collaboration between Retail Rush (independent coordination) and epay (regulated European payment infrastructure), Smart Coupons provides:

 The Challenge